ziyili5/ziyili5.github.io/_pages/cv.md

 Service and leadership
 ======
-* Member of American Geophysical Union
+* Member of the American Geophysical Union
+* Member of the American Society of Agronomy
 * Co-founder of RockSeal Studio